Skip to content

 Every device inside an enclosure dissipates heat, and the internal temperature rise has to stay within the limits the components and the assembly are rated for.
 Thermal management is therefore a calculation done early, not a problem discovered when the panel runs hot.

-The method is to estimate the total internal dissipation from the device data, including drives, transformers, power supplies, contactors and the heat from terminations under load, then balance that against the heat the enclosure can shed through its surface at the site ambient temperature.
-Where the balance shows the internal temperature would exceed the rating, the options are a larger enclosure, filtered forced ventilation, or a closed-loop cooling unit such as an air conditioner or heat exchanger where the IP rating must be preserved.
-Each option has consequences for size, maintenance and the IP rating, so the choice is made deliberately.
+The method is to estimate the total internal dissipation from device data, drives, transformers, power supplies, contactors and terminations under load, then balance it against what the enclosure can shed through its surface at the site ambient temperature.
+Where the balance fails, the options are a larger enclosure, filtered forced ventilation, or a closed-loop cooling unit such as an air conditioner or heat exchanger where the IP rating must be preserved.
+Each option has consequences for size, maintenance and ingress protection, so the choice is deliberate.

-Underestimating the heat load is one of the more common and expensive panel mistakes.
-A panel that runs hot suffers shortened component life, nuisance trips and the need to derate equipment, and the fix after build is almost always more disruptive than getting the calculation right at design.
-Drives in particular are concentrated heat sources, and a row of them in a single enclosure usually drives the cooling decision on its own.
+A panel that runs hot suffers shortened component life, nuisance trips and derated equipment, and the fix after build is always more disruptive than the calculation at design.
+Drives are concentrated heat sources, and a row of them in one enclosure usually decides the cooling method on its own.

 Documentation, EPLAN and the build package

-The drawing set is the backbone of a control panel job, and its quality shows up at every later stage.
-A clear, internally consistent schematic set means the workshop builds the panel once, the tester checks against a document that matches the build, and the site receives records it can use.
+The drawing set is the backbone of a control panel job.
+A clear, internally consistent set means the workshop builds the panel once, the tester checks against a document that matches the build, and the site receives records it can use.

-Electrical design software such as EPLAN is widely used to produce schematics, terminal plans, cable schedules and bills of materials from a consistent data model, so that a change to a device propagates through the connected documents rather than being edited in several places by hand.
-The value is consistency: the schematic, the terminal plan, the cable schedule and the bill of materials all describe the same panel, and the cross-references between them hold.
-The same discipline supports the wider industrial automation scope, where panel documentation has to line up with the control system it serves.
+Electrical design software such as EPLAN produces the schematics, terminal plans, cable schedules and bills of materials from one data model, so a change to a device propagates through the connected documents instead of being edited in several places by hand.
+The schematic, the terminal plan, the cable schedule and the bill of materials then describe the same panel, and the cross-references hold.
+The same discipline supports the wider industrial automation scope, where panel documentation has to line up with the control system it serves, from food and beverage lines to building products plants.

-A complete build package generally includes the power and control schematics, the general arrangement and panel layout, the terminal and cable schedules, the bill of materials with part numbers, and clear revision control so everyone is working to the current issue.
-Weak revision control is a recurring failure: a panel built to one revision while the tester works to another wastes time on the workshop floor and undermines trust in the whole set.
+A complete build package includes the power and control schematics, the general arrangement, the terminal and cable schedules, the bill of materials with part numbers, and revision control so everyone works to the current issue.
+A panel built to one revision while the tester works to another wastes workshop time and undermines trust in the whole set.

 Factory acceptance testing and handover records